Black Sect Esoteric Buddhism

 An Introduction to

-Black Sect Tantric Buddhism Lineage
+Black Sect Esoteric Buddhism Lineage

 The Second Stage: Following the introduction of Buddhism from India to Tibet, it quickly flourished and became the dominant religion.
-With the passage of time, Tibetan Tantric Buddhism evolved into four different main traditions: Nyingma, Kagyu, Sakya, Gelug, also known respectively in Chinese as the Red Sect, White Sect, Mixed Sect, and Yellow Sect.
+With the passage of time, Tibetan Esoteric Buddhism evolved into four different main traditions: Nyingma, Kagyu, Sakya, Gelug, also known respectively in Chinese as the Red Sect, White Sect, Mixed Sect, and Yellow Sect.

 The Bon tradition of this second stage, known as Black Sect to most Chinese people, is the convergence of first stage Bon with Buddhism, through the interplay of many cultural and ritual influences between the two, which were gradually absorbed into each other.